-After writing The Man in a Dress at a Simcha (which I later removed to protect him and his family) and acknowledging my bias from my Christian past, then being confronted about it, then considering calling in for backup a Jewish guy with more sources than me (a bad-A for truth who frequently gets himself in trouble socially for being too bold), I smiled thinking how I respect extremists.
+After writing The Man in a Dress at a Simcha (which I later removed to protect him and his family) and acknowledging my bias from my pre-conversion Christian past, then being confronted about it, then considering calling in for backup a Jewish guy with more sources than me (a Boss for truth who frequently gets himself in trouble socially for being too bold), I smiled thinking how I respect extremists.

-After the divorce, my mom and I joined what I would later believe to be a borderline cult, a tiny Christian school and church that taught “THE BIBLE”, and she trusted them to help give me a spiritual foundation, which they did.
+After the divorce, my mom and I joined what I would later believe to be a near cult, a tiny Christian school and church that taught “THE BIBLE”, and she trusted them to help give me a spiritual foundation, which they did.
 Despite their “cultness” they gave me a safe space and ultimately gave me a love for G-d and a love for the actual written Bible.
 They would probably be appalled that this love for the Bible would eventually lead me to Judaism.
 So amazing how pros and cons are intertwined and how Hashem uses both for his purposes.